Positive Terahertz Photoconductivity in CdHgTe Under Hydrostatic Pressure: Experimental results

 Figure~\ref{Fig:2}(a) demonstrates that in both samples, THz radiation leads to an increase in conductivity, i.e., a decrease in sample resistance.

 Application of the hydrostatic pressure $P$ resulted in a significant increase in the magnitude of the signal and, consequently, photoconductivity $\Delta \sigma / \sigma_0$.
 The corresponding $P$-dependences are shown in Figs.~\ref{fig_PC_vs_P_normalizedS1} and ~\ref{fig_PC_vs_P_normalizedS2} for samples \#S1 ($x=0$) an \#S2 ($x=0.13$), respectively.
 Because of the observed nonlinearity, the data are presented for different radiation intensities.
 The data at the lowest value of $I$ correspond to the signals that are proportional to $I$, while the data at high intensities already correspond to the nonlinear regime.
-Solid lines in Figs.~\ref{fig_PC_vs_P_normalizedS1} and \ref{fig_PC_vs_P_normalizedS2}, as well as the dashed lines in the insets presenting the data in a log-lin plot, show that in the wide pressure range the signal and $\Delta \sigma/ \sigma_0$ grow exponentially with $P$.
-While the data can be well fitted by an exponential growth for almost the entire pressure range, at very high $P$ and $I$ the behavior changes for sample \#S2: instead of continuing to grow, the $P$-dependence of the photoconductivity becomes weaker, see Fig.~\ref{fig_PC_vs_P_normalizedS2}.
-In addition to enhancing the linear photoconductivity, application of the hydrostatic pressure significantly reduces the values of intensity at which the $I$-dependence becomes nonlinear, see Fig.~\ref{Fig:4s1}.
+Solid lines in Figs.~\ref{fig_PC_vs_P_normalizedS1} and \ref{fig_PC_vs_P_normalizedS2}, as well as the dashed lines in the insets presenting the data in a log-lin plot, show that for pressure values above 3 kbar for sample \#S2 and 8 kbar for sample \#S1 the signal and $\Delta \sigma/ \sigma_0$ grow exponentially with $P$~\footnote{While the linear plot may give the impression that the two curves corresponding to reduced radiation intensity show a zero signal at pressures below 8~kbar, this is not actually the case.
+In reality, the signal is simply too weak to be distinguished from the noise.
+However, the same data plotted on a logarithmic scale are well described by three parallel straight lines over the entire range of available data, indicating no evidence of threshold behavior.
+Such behavior would also contradict our proposed theoretical model and numerical calculations.}.
+We note, that based on the current data, we cannot draw a definitive conclusion regarding the presence or absence of a threshold behavior.
+Clarifying this point would require further investigation, which is beyond the scope of the current work.
+The apparent difference in the pressure dependences of the photoconductivity signal between samples \#S1 and \#S2 in the linear scale arises from the different absolute magnitudes of the measured signals and, consequently, from different relative signal-to-noise ratio.
+By contrast, when plotted on a logarithmic scale, the pressure dependence of photoconductivity for sample \#S2 is also well described by straight lines, with slopes close to those observed for sample \#S1.
+While the data can be well fitted by an exponential growth for a wide pressure range, at very high $P$ and $I$ the behavior changes for sample \#S2: instead of continuing to grow, the $P$-dependence of the photoconductivity becomes weaker, see Fig.~\ref{fig_PC_vs_P_normalizedS2}.
+In addition to enhancing the linear photoconductivity, application of the hydrostatic pressure significantly reduces the values of intensity at which the $I$-dependence becomes nonlinear, see Fig.~\ref{Fig:4s1} and Appendix~\ref{App:Anew}.
 In particular, at high $P$, the sublinear intensity dependence is clearly seen even in the sample \#S1 with $x=0$, see Fig.~\ref{Fig:4s1}(a).